-As stated above, rising dampness in buildings rises from the ground floor/level in an upward direction and then penetrates into the brickworks of a wall via the capillary action.
+As stated above, rising dampness in buildings rises from the ground floor/level in an upward direction and then penetrates the brickworks of a wall via the capillary action.
 The most effective way is to implement the Damp Proof Course (DPC) to cure rising damp.
 The method is long-lasting and works well.
-DCP creates a waterproof barrier implanted into a house’s wall at about five to six inches above the surface.
+DCP creates a waterproof barrier implanted into a house’s wall about five to six inches above the surface.

 What are the Common Signs of Rising Damp in your house?